 The Food and Nutrition Board has established the upper safe dose for vitamin B6, both from food and supplements.

 But, you can’t possibly get such extremely high doses of vitamin B6 from your diet.
 The richest foods in vitamin B6 are chickpeas, beef liver, chicken, turkey, salmon, tuna, potatoes, banana, and of course fortified cereals.
 The highest possible dose per serving is only 1.1 mg, though.

-Actually, high intakes of vitamin B6 from food sources have not been reported to cause adverse effects.
+Actually, high intakes of vitamin B6 from food sources have not been reported to cause any adverse effects.

 Moreover, a diet rich in vitamin B6 could help you lose weight or maintain a healthy body weight.

 Excessive vitamin B6 intake may cause side effects, such as nausea, heartburn pain, and photosensitivity.
 Also, extremely high vitamin B6 doses of 1,000-6,000 mg for years may cause severe neuropathic adverse effects.